GuillaumeFavrot/Django-React-Postgres/README.md

 ### D. Creation of a superuser

-In order to create a Django superuser on the Postgres DB simply shell into the app container (or use docker exec) and run the command :
+In order to create a Django superuser on the Postgres DB and run the following command :
 ```
-python3 manage.py createsuperuser
+docker exec -it <ID of the app container> python3 manage.py createsuperuser
 ```